What Does Data Roaming Mean?

-However, what still proves to be a challenge for customers are roaming charges that are incurred outside of the United States.
-You'd definitely want to avoid international roaming charges, which can eat your funds alive, and I'm going to show you how.
+What still prove to be a challenge for customers are roaming charges that are incurred outside of the United States.
+You definitely want to avoid international roaming charges, which can bloat your phone bill in a hurry.
+I'm going to walk you step by step through the major cellular providers' roaming policies, as well as exactly what to do about it.

 What Is Data Roaming?